MaurizioB/Bigglesworth/README.rst

 ============

 Bigglesworth is a Waldorf Blofeld editor and librarian for GNU/Linux.
-This is an early version, most of the features are not available yet.
+This is an early version, some of the features are not available yet.

 Features
 --------

 -  Direct sound parameter editing
+-  Virtual keyboard (with input from the computer keyboard)
 -  Dumping sounds from Blofeld
 -  Dumping sounds to Blofeld (not yet)
 -  Organizing sounds and adding/restoring them from factory presets (not